BrendaManrique/cod-dictionaryUniques/readme.md

 --------------
 2 output files

-The information in the document was treated as lower case characteres.
+The information in the document was treated as lower case characters.
 The output of the solution: The document "uniques.txt" and "fullwords.txt" with every sequence of four letters that appears in exactly one word of the dictionary and it's corresponding word in the second file.
 I tried to go further and added an option to get all the words linked to every sequence of 4 characters.

 Thanks!